Peruvian literature: 19th-century literary currents

-Modernism in Peruvian Literature
+Modernism in Peruvian literature

 The general crisis following the War of the Pacific gave rise to Modernism in Peru.
 Its best-known exponents were José Santos Chocano and José María Eguren.
 Also notable but who has not received the critical attention she deserves is Aurora Cáceres, the author of two novels and a dozen works of non-fiction prose.

 The Avant-garde movement was encouraged by the magazines Colónida and Amauta.
 Amauta was founded in 1926 by the prominent socialist essayist José Carlos Mariátegui.
 The influential poet César Vallejo was one of its collaborators.
 There were various splinter groups among the Avant-Gardist poets, whose major exponents were Xavier Abril, Alberto Hidalgo, Sebastián Salazar Bondy and Carlos Germán Belli.

 Interest in indigenous poetry was resurrected by the work of Luis Fabio Xammar.
 Others who brought Indigenism to the fore were Ciro Alegría, José María Arguedas, and Manuel Scorza.

 During the 1950s urban realism developed with the works of Julio Ramón Ribeyro and the playwright Sebastián Salazar Bondy.
-Realism is also the province of the major luminary Mario Vargas Llosa, while Alfredo Bryce Echenique incorporated new narrative techniques within the genre.
+Realism is also the province of the major luminary Mario Vargas Llosa (Nobel laureate in literature), while Alfredo Bryce Echenique incorporated new narrative techniques within the genre.

 Some of the most notable names in poetry are Jorge Eduardo Eielson, Carlos Germán Belli, Antonio Cisneros, Wáshington Delgado, Marco Martos.

 Noteworthy in narrative prose are: Miguel Gutiérrez, Gregorio Martínez, Alonso Cueto and Guillermo Niño de Guzmán, among others.

-Contemporary Peruvian Literature
+Contemporary Peruvian literature

-Jaime Bayly is a noteworthy contemporary Peruvian writer.
-His work No se lo digas a nadie (Tell No One) has been adapted for the screen.

-In the list of young writers we can highlight the work of Fernando Iwasaki, Iván Thays, Oscar Malca, Peter Elmore, Enrique Planas, César Silva Santisteban, Carlos Dávalos, Diego Trelles-Paz, Carlos Yushimito, Santiago Roncagliolo and Daniel Alarcón (finalist of PEN/Hemingway 2006 award).
-Also, it is relevant the work of new Peruvian authors as Jose Pancorvo, Jorge Eslava, Rossella di Paolo, Domingo de Ramos, Odi González, Ana Varela, Rodrigo Quijano, Jorge Frisancho, Mariela Dreyfus, Gonzalo Portals, Alexis Iparraguirre, Gunter Silva Passuni, Pedro Félix Novoa, Félix Terrones, Lorenzo Helguero, José Carlos Yrigoyen, Montserrat Álvarez, Ericka Ghersi, Roxana Crisólogo, Rafael Espinosa, Miguel Ildefonso, Ana María García, Alberto Valdivia Baselli, Grecia Cáceres, Xavier Echarri, Martín Zúñiga, among others.
+In the list of young writers we can highlight the work of Jaime Bayly, Fernando Iwasaki, Iván Thays, Oscar Malca, Peter Elmore, Enrique Planas, César Silva Santisteban, Carlos Dávalos, Diego Trelles-Paz, Carlos Yushimito, Santiago Roncagliolo and Daniel Alarcón (finalist of PEN/Hemingway 2006 award).
+Also, it is relevant the work of new Peruvian authors as Jose Pancorvo, Jorge Eslava, Rossella di Paolo, Domingo de Ramos, Ana Varela, Jorge Frisancho, Mariela Dreyfus, Gonzalo Portals, Alexis Iparraguirre, Pedro Félix Novoa, Lorenzo Helguero, José Carlos Yrigoyen, Montserrat Álvarez, Roxana Crisólogo, Miguel Ildefonso, Alberto Valdivia Baselli, Grecia Cáceres, Xavier Echarri, among others.